University of South Florida: Bull statues

 The university has a total of 9 life size bronze bull statues across the three campuses, with one on the St. Petersburg campus, one on the Sarasota-Manatee campus, and seven on the Tampa campus (three in front of the south entrance of the Marshall Student Center, three in The Village housing complex, and one in front of the student entrance at the Yuengling Center, plus a 15-foot tall topiary bull at the north entrance of the Marshall Student Center).
 Each statue has its own distinct design with every bull standing in a different position.

+The bull statue on the St. Petersburg campus was installed on February 7, 2013.
+It weighs 850 lbs (~386 kg) at a cost of $10,000.

 These statues are a rich part of USF tradition.
 The original three statues (the ones outside the MSC, dubbed the "Running of the Bulls") plus the topiary bull represent the four years a student spends in college, with the topiary bull representing a student's senior year as it symbolizes the student's growth over the past four years and faces one of the main entrances to campus (Palm Drive) as it will soon run off into the world.
+As the student government president, Mark Lombardi stated, "It's about building campus tradition and culture.
+It's going to be the first thing you take your picture with and the last thing you take your picture with.
+It's going to be forever, and it should be because this is who we are: we're the bulls."